Superlatives ESL Games, Activities and Worksheets

 ESL Superlatives Game - Grammar: Matching, Forming Sentences, Freer Practice - Group Work - Upper-intermediate (B2) - 25 minutes

-In this creative superlatives game, students play dominoes by making sentences with a superlative adjective + noun (+ that) followed by a verb clause to talk about something unique.
+In this creative superlatives game, students play dominoes by making superlative sentences about something unique using a superlative adjective + noun + that followed by a verb clause.
 The first player pairs an adjective with a verb by placing one of their dominoes at either end of the domino on the table.
-The player then forms a sentence containing the adjective in its superlative form followed by a noun and a verb clause optionally introduced by that: superlative adjective + noun (+ that) + verb clause.
-The verb may be in any suitable form, e.g. 'I will book the most relaxing holiday (that) I can afford'.
+The player then makes a superlative sentence about something unique containing the adjective in its superlative form followed by a noun + that, putting the verb in a clause at the end in any form, e.g. 'I will book the most relaxing holiday that I can afford.'
 The other group members judge the player's sentence.
-If the sentence is grammatically correct, the player leaves the domino where it is.
-If not, the player picks up the domino and keeps it.
-The next player then tries to put down one of their dominoes at either end of the domino chain and so on.
+If the sentence is grammatically correct, the domino remains in place.
+If not, the player takes back the domino.
+The next player then puts down one of their dominoes at either end of the domino chain, and so on.
 The first player to get rid of all their dominoes wins the game.

 The best game of dominoes I have played Preview